Morant Bay rebellion: Tensions in the 1860s

 During the election of 1864, fewer than 2,000 black Jamaican men were eligible to vote (no women could vote at the time) out of a total population of more than 436,000, in which blacks outnumbered whites by a ratio of 32:1.
 Prior to the rebellion, conditions in Jamaica had been worsening for poor blacks.
 In 1864 there were several floods that ruined many crops, while 1865 marked the end of a decade in which the island had been overwhelmed by plagues of cholera and smallpox.
 A two-year drought preceding 1865 made economic conditions worse for much of the population of survivors of slavery and their descendants.
 Several bankruptcies were declared in the sugar industry, causing a loss of jobs and widening the economic void.

 Tensions between white planters and black Jamaicans increased, and rumours began circulating among the freedmen that white planters intended to restore slavery.
 Gordon criticized Eyre's draconian punishments such as flogging and the treadmill for crimes such as stealing food.
 He warned that "If we are to be governed by such a Governor much longer, the people will have to fly to arms and become self-governing."

 In 1865, Dr. Edward Underhill, Secretary of the Baptist Missionary Society of Great Britain, wrote a letter to the Colonial Office in London in order to describe Jamaica's poor state of affairs for the mass of people.
 This letter was later shown to Jamaica's Governor John Eyre, who immediately tried to deny the truth of its statements.
 Jamaica's poor black people learned of the letter and began organizing in "Underhill Meetings".
 Peasants in Saint Ann parish sent a petition to Queen Victoria asking for Crown lands to cultivate, saying they could not find land for themselves.
 The petition was sent to Eyre first, and he enclosed a letter with his own comments.

 The Queen's reply was made known, and many of the poor believed that Eyre had influenced her opinion: she encouraged the poor to work harder, rather than offering any help.
 Gordon, who was one of two representatives from the parish of St. Thomas-in-the-East, began encouraging the people in his parish to find ways to make their grievances known.

 One of his followers was a black Baptist deacon named Paul Bogle.
-In August 1865 Bogle led a deputation of peasants from St. Thomas-in-the-East an 87 kilometer march to the capital, Spanish Town, hoping to meet with the governor, John Eyre to discuss issues.
+In August 1865 Bogle led a deputation of peasants from St. Thomas-in-the-East an 87 kilometer (55 mile) march to the capital, Spanish Town, hoping to meet with the governor, John Eyre to discuss issues.
 But the governor refused to receive them.